sangria-graphql/sangria-graphql.github.io/learn.md

 ### Projections

 Sangria also introduces the concept of projections.
-If you are fetching your data from the database (like let's say MongoDB), then it can be very helpful to know which fields are needed for the query ahead-of-time in order to make efficient projection in the DB query.
+If you are fetching your data from the database (like let's say MongoDB), then it can be very helpful to know which fields are needed for the query ahead-of-time in order to make an efficient projection in the DB query.

 `Projector` allows you to do precisely this.
-It wraps a `resolve` function and enhances it with the list of projected fields (limited by depth). `ProjectionName` field tag allows you to customize projected field name (this is helpful, if your DB field names are different from the GraphQL field names).
+It wraps a `resolve` function and enhances it with the list of projected fields (limited by depth).
+The `ProjectionName` field tag allows you to customize projected field names (this is helpful if your DB field names are different from the GraphQL field names).
-`ProjectionExclude` field tag on the other hand allows you to exclude a field from the list of projected field names.
+The `ProjectionExclude` field tag, on the other hand, allows you to exclude a field from the list of projected field names.

 ### Input and Context Objects

-Many schema elements, like `ObjectType`, `Field` or `Schema` itself, take two type parameters: `Ctx` and `Val`:
+Many schema elements, like `ObjectType`, `Field` or `Schema` itself, takes two type parameters: `Ctx` and `Val`:

-* `Val` - represent values that are returned by `resolve` function and given to resolve function as a part of the `Context`.
+* `Val` - represent values that are returned by the `resolve` function and given to the `resolve` function as a part of the `Context`.
 In the schema example, `Val` can be a `Human`, `Droid`, `String`, etc.
 * `Ctx` - represents some contextual object that flows across the whole execution (and doesn't change in most of the cases).
 It can be provided to execution by the user in order to help fulfill the GraphQL query.
-A typical example of such context object is as service or repository object that is able to access a database.
-In example schema some of the fields, like `droid` or `human` make use of it in order to access the character repository.
+A typical example of such a context object is a service or repository object that is able to access a database.
+In the example schema, some of the fields (like `droid` or `human`) make use of it in order to access the character repository.

 ### Providing Additional Types

 After a schema is defined, the library tries to discover all of the supported GraphQL types by traversing the schema.
-Sometimes you have a situation, where not all
+Sometimes you have a situation where not all
 GraphQL types are explicitly reachable from the root of the schema.
 For instance, if the example schema had only the `hero` field in the `Query` type, then it would not be possible to automatically discover the `Human` and the `Droid` type, since only the `Character` interface type is referenced inside of the schema.

-If you have similar situation, then you need to provide additional types like this:
+If you have a similar situation, then you need to provide additional types like this:

 ```scala
 val HeroOnlyQuery = ObjectType[CharacterRepo, Unit](